How it All Began...

 Why did you choose to work with Angel Adoption?

 We actually first signed up with another agency, but what they were asking of us was not for us.
 We researched more agencies.
 We liked that Angel had a limited set of families they work with at a time, and there was a selection and initial meeting to get to know what Angel was about along with them getting to know us.
-They want to know that you will not give up if a birthmom changes her mind, and oftentimes they do.
+They want to know that you will not give up if an expectant mother changes her mind, and oftentimes they do.

 What were you most excited about?